REPORTS TO: Executive Chef

 - Holds a position on the Vessel’s Emergency Station Bill.

-- Maintain awareness of basic safety rules, work place safety and respect for the environment.
+- Maintain awareness of basic safety rules, workplace safety and respect for the environment.

 - Perform other duties as assigned.

-- High school graduate
+- High school diploma or equivalent GED

 - Culinary certification through school or previous company preferred.